University students sitting on campus steps

 By Paul Taylor and Francesca Catalano

 Delivering on a mission while competing in a dynamic market is a challenge for every university.
 It requires keeping a close eye on academic values and the bottom line.
-At the heart of the challenge is to drive long-term sustainability by delivering quality while managing cost and margin.
+The heart of the challenge is to drive long-term sustainability by delivering quality while managing cost and margin.

 With significant change across the higher education sector following the pandemic and major policy shifts, many institutions are looking to better align budget model and institutional strategy.
 Some are considering adjustments to their current budget model, while others are considering more dramatic shifts.